pkolchanov/CustomizingPython/almostequal.md

 ```

-Lets add a new case for almost equal comparion:
+Let's add a new case for almost equal comparison:

 ```diff
      case Py_GT: